markroper/edpanel-ui/README.md

 * Once node is installed and on the path, run `npm install -g bower gulp`
 * Go to the root of the repo and run `npm install && bower install`
 * Change directory to the root of the project and experiment with the gulp commands!

+In order to actually interact with the UI in a meaningful way, you'll need to have the server side API running, which means installing, building and deploying `ScholarScore` project.
+Default admin credentials to use on the login page are `mroper/admin`.